firstof9/openevse/README.md

 -- | --
 `sensor` | Show info from an OpenEVSE charger's API.
 `switch` | Switch to toggle "Sleep Mode".
+`select` | Select the ampers limit and service level.

 ## Installation